readthedocs/ethicalads.io/content/posts/2024-mozilla-private-ad-attribution.md

 ## How does private ad attribution work and what's Mozilla testing?

-Many people on HackerNews seemed to view Mozilla working on ad technology as a betrayal.
+Many developers on HackerNews and elsewhere seemed to view Mozilla working on ad technology as a betrayal.
 However, Mozilla has consistently tried to balance commercial benefits and public benefits and has been open in the past to [privacy-preserving advertising](https://blog.mozilla.org/en/mozilla/the-future-of-ads-and-privacy/).
 Like us, Mozilla believes that advertising without invasive tracking is possible.